Galfodo/pyvicemon/README.md

 # pyvicemon
-Python remote monitor for the VICE C64 emulator
+Python remote machine language monitor for the VICE C64 emulator

 Connects to a running VICE instance (started with -binarymonitor) on 6502@127.0.0.1